Surgeon Cognitive Dashboard — Case Study

 Deployment & Privacy

 Runs as a Docker image or on ShinyApps; can embed in training portals with a single <iframe>.
-By default, surgeon biometrics are ephemeral: we retain only de-identified aggregates (for QA/research) with explicit consent.
+By default, surgeon biometrics are ephemeral: the system retains only de-identified aggregates (for QA/research) with explicit consent.
 The system is assistive, not autonomous—the clinician remains in the loop, with visible rationale for alerts.

 What’s next — tailored pedagogy